CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Example:*

 ```
-* Undo previous undo-able commands, if any.
+Explanation: Undo previous undo-able commands, if any.
 > undo
 ```

+//@@author A0144915A
 #### Making Aliases for Commands

 ##### *Alias*